Chardonnay for mofos

 Margaret River, Western Australia

 Arguably the most famous region (globally anyway) for chardonnay.
-A warm maritime climate, the fruit here gets riper.
-Stone fruit like peach, and nectarine dominate the nose, and usually there's a pretty decent amount of oak on the nose.
+A warm maritime climate, the fruit here gets riper, so expect to find that stone fruits like peaches and nectarine dominate the nose.
+Usually there's a pretty decent amount of oak on the nose too.
 Malolactic fermentation softens the vibrant acidity here, although not always.
 Chardy from Margies is concentrated, collectable and generally delicious.

 Hunter Valley, New South Wales

 The hot and humid climate of the Hunter produces a more unique style of chardonnay, more akin to the old school style, although some unoaked wines do come from here.
 Expect medium to fuller bodied wines, that have had a bit of barrel fermentation in french oak, ripe citrus and stone fruit on the nose, with hints of vanilla and creamy on the palate.
-If you’re into that fuller style, Hunter is probably the closest to that richer style.
+If you’re into that fuller, richer style, Hunter is probably the chardy you should be reaching for.

 Adelaide Hills, South Australia